Plumbing and drains insurance cover

 What is plumbing and drainage cover?

-A range of problems may arise with your home’s plumbing and drainage system, from a leaking pipe to a flash flood.
-Plumbing and drains insurance could cover the following:
+A range of problems might arise with your home’s plumbing and drainage system, from a leaking pipe to a flash flood.
+Plumbing and drainage cover could include the following:

 Does home insurance cover plumbing and drains?